 Invest in a Heater

-It is advisable to get a heater for the tank, as this can help to combat fluctuations in temperature at different times of the day or night.
+It is advisable to get a heater or a chiller for the tank, as this can help to combat fluctuations in temperature at different times of the day or night.
 However, you do not need a particularly powerful one because the Axolotl is a cold-water species and does not respond well to higher temperatures.

 Get a Water Testing Kit